 Grief and loss changed me in a million small and giant ways but they aren’t all for the worse.
-I’m sure my kids will remember me sad and distant sometimes, but I hope they will also remember me grateful and present.
+I’m afraid my kids will remember me sad and distant sometimes, but I hope they will also remember me grateful and present.

 Their sister taught me things about motherhood I thought I already knew.